Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.

 But the good news is their appearance can be reduced with some simple techniques on the patient’s part.
 It’s important to find a highly qualified breast reduction surgeon in Houston who will use their knowledge and skill to reduce the appearance of your scars after surgery.

-Will I Have Breast reduction scars from surgery?
+Will I Have Breast reduction surgery scars?

 Your first question is probably: “Will I have breast reduction scars?”
 And the answer is yes.

-Will the Scarring Be Severe?
+Will the appearance of scars Be Severe?

 Breast reduction scars usually end up quite faint, which is good news for patients.